 • After housing costs: about £11,500 a year.

-The Joseph Rowntree Foundation Minimum Income Standard, which asks members of the public what budget would actually cover an "acceptable" standard of living, lands at roughly £28,000 a year for a single working-age adult outside London in 2024-25.
-That gap, between the poverty line and what the public considers an acceptable life, is the gap PovertyFIRE chooses to live inside.
+The Joseph Rowntree Foundation Minimum Income Standard, which asks the public what budget covers an "acceptable" standard of living, lands at roughly £28,000 a year for a single working-age adult outside London in 2024-25.
+PovertyFIRE chooses to live inside the gap between that figure and the poverty line.

 So when somebody tells you they have FIREd on £15,000 a year in the UK, they are by definition living at or below the official poverty line for a single adult before housing costs.
-That is not a value judgement, it is a statistical fact about where the threshold sits.
+That is a statistical fact about where the threshold sits, not a value judgement.

 The Maths: Rule of 25 at the Bottom